gsssrao/graphics-resources/_posts/2018-03-14-openglandshaders.md

 ### **OpenGL Profile Loaders**

+If you have been using OpenGL, you might have come across terms like OpenGL core or OpenGL extensions etc and it might be confusing when to use say GLEW or say gl3w and when not to use.
+The answer depends on your Operating System.
+Core OpenGL functions refer to features which were introduces as a part of the OpenGL specification i.e. (a specific version of OpenGL) whereas extensions are functions that provide extended functionality which the core of OpenGL does not provide.

+So, OpenGL functions (core or extension) must be loaded at runtime, dynamically, whenever the function in question is not part of the platform's original OpenGL ABI (application binary interface):
+- For Windows the ABI covers OpenGL-1.1
+- For Linux the ABI covers OpenGL-1.2
+- For MacOS X, the OpenGL version available and the ABI version with it is defined by the OS version.

+So, this leads to the following rules:

+- In Windows you're going to need a function loader for pretty much everything, except single textured, shaderless, fixed function drawing; it may be possible to load further functionality, but this is not a given.
+- In Linux you're going to need a function loader for pretty much everything, except basic multitextured with just the basic texenv modes, shaderless, fixed function drawing; it may be possible to load further functionality, but this is not a given.
+- In Mac OSX you don't need a function loader at all, but the OpenGL features you can use are strictly determined by the OS version, either you have it, or you don't.

+The above comments were part of a [stackoverflow post](https://stackoverflow.com/questions/27873784/when-do-i-need-to-use-an-opengl-function-loader).
+For more details please refer it.

+A list of profile loaders are (Reference: [Awesome page](https://github.com/eug/awesome-opengl#libraries) of OpenGL):

 * [gl3w](https://github.com/skaslev/gl3w) - Simple OpenGL core profile loader.
 * [glad](https://github.com/Dav1dde/glad) - Multi profile loader-generator based on the official specs.
 * [glbindify](https://github.com/nnesse/glbindify) - Commmand line tool to generate C bindings for OpenGL, wgl, and glX.